koppen/mentalized/source/_posts/2014-05-20-ruby-hash-syntax.markdown

 I get it.
 The new syntax lets old Ruby versions have something resembling named keyword arguments using a Hash instead - something Avdi showed in [RubyTapas episode 186 on Keyword Argument](https://rubytapas.dpdcart.com/subscriber/post?id=468).

 That's a fine semantic meaning for that syntax.
-Use it for that, but don't use it anywhere else, where all it adds is confusion.
+Use it for that, but don't use it anywhere else, where all it adds is confusion and inconsistencies.